 We wanted to write the ultimate guide on what to do at the Vatican during Easter weekend and how to get Easter Mass Vatican tickets.

 Pro Tip: This article may come in handy – consider bookmarking it in your browser.
 Also, After visiting St.Peter’s Basilica for Easter mass, you will want to visit the famous Vatican Museums.
-Check out our Best Vatican tours to avoid the infamously long lines which are even longer during Easter.
-For more useful and interesting articles about visiting the Vatican and Rome check these out:

 - Visiting Vatican City: Everything you need to know